-The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interest in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
+The Independent Garage Owners of North Carolina (IGONC) is seeking current high school seniors interested in pursuing a successful automotive career for participation in the 2020-2021 North Carolina Automotive Apprenticeship Program.
 Apprentices in the program receive a free education through the North Carolina Community College system while gaining on-the-job experience and earning wages by working part-time at an approved shop.
-IGONC Executive Director Bob Pulverenti points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”
+IGONC Executive Director Tricia Sauls points out, “A lack of qualified technicians is hurting the industry, and this is a great way to turn that shortage around.”

 IGONC is diligently working on reaching students earlier in their schooling to make them aware of the opportunities that exist within the industry.
 In the near future, the association hopes to add a pre-apprenticeship program that would allow students to register at age 16 and shift into the apprenticeship program after graduation.

 Although North Carolina’s apprenticeship program has been around for years, it was not available to automotive students until earlier in 2019 when, after nearly three years’ of effort, the IGONC finally saw all its hard work come to fruition with the introduction of the North Carolina Automotive Apprenticeship Program.
 The association is thrilled to do its part to address the ongoing tech shortage plaguing the automotive industry.